Bagging by Learning to Singulate Layers Using Interactive Perception: Introduction

 Many tasks in homes and factories require grasping a single layer of 2D deformable objects.
 Examples include taking one napkin from a stack of napkins, grasping the top layer of a folded towel to unfold it, grasping a single layer of a T-shirt to insert into a hanger, and grasping a single layer of a bag to hold it open while placing items inside.
 Humans manipulate such deformable objects with great dexterity using touch and vision.
 Such tasks are very challenging for robots.
 Enabling touch sensing may require equipping the robot end effector with compliant grippers or special tactile sensors such as the mini-Delta gripper~\cite{mannam2021low} and the ReSkin sensor~\cite{bhirangi2021reskin} used in Tirumala~et~al.~\cite{tirumala2022} and GelSight~\cite{yuan2017gelsight} used in Sunil et al.~\cite{sunil2023visuotactile} for cloth manipulation.

-In this work, we achieve single-layer grasping with a high success rate using a bimanual robot with an ordinary parallel-jaw gripper.
+In this work, we achieve single-layer grasping using a bimanual robot with ordinary parallel-jaw grippers.
 We use self-supervised learning to identify where to grasp, and we use interactive perception to determine the number of layers grasped.
 The robot iteratively adjusts its grasp until it successfully grasps a single layer.

 We focus on the task of autonomous bagging --- opening a deformable bag from an unstructured initial state and putting objects into it.
 This task has wide applications in retail, food handling, home cleaning, and packing.
 However, it involves perception and manipulation challenges for robots.
 There are many ways for bags to deform and create self-occlusions.
 Many plastic bags are also reflective and translucent, as well as elastoplastic, meaning they have a tendency to restore their shape under small forces.
 However, an ideal state for object placement---a bag standing upward with its opening wide open---is also not a naturally stable pose for soft deformable bags, which tend to lie on their side.
 An alternative approach is to open the bag and insert objects horizontally, but this requires grasping only the top layer to create the bag opening.
 This is nontrivial because: (1) The depth values from a typical RGBD camera are often severely inaccurate on bags due to reflection and transparency; (2) even if the depth of the top layer is known, moving the gripper to that height to perform the grasp will push the surface downward and cause a missed grasp due to lack of friction on the surface; and (3) grasping from the side is not always kinematically feasible since the two layers can be stuck together with no space in between.
 As we demonstrate in experiments, a 1 mm change in the gripper height can lead to the difference between a missed (0-layer) grasp, a 1-layer grasp, and a 2-layer grasp of plastic bags, and the heights of successful 1-layer grasps are different each time depending on the shape of the bag (wrinkles and flatness of both the top and bottom layers).